tychonievich/cso1-s2022/markdown/lab09-args-input.md

 Demo your program to the TA with the following test cases:

 1. No flag supplied.
 Should ask for a type first, then two numbers or strings depending on the type given.
+Show an example contactination two strings.
 2. `-i` flag supplied.
 Should ask for two integers.
+Show an example adding two integers.
 3. `-h` flag supplied.
 Should say "invalid flag supplied" and return without doing anything else.